1984 New York City Subway shooting: Trial

-Both prosecution and defense conceded that the jury would be required to consider several questions, including (1) whether the teenagers had acted as a group or as individuals, (2) whether Goetz had shot Cabey after the immediate threat was over, and (3) whether Goetz was threatened.
+Both prosecution and defense agreed that the jury would be required to consider several factual questions, including (1) whether the teenagers had acted as a group or as individuals, (2) whether Goetz had shot Cabey after the immediate threat was over, and (3) whether Goetz was threatened.

-As to whether Goetz had been threatened, Canty testified that he was panhandling when he asked Goetz for $5.
-Ramseur testified that Canty approach Goetz alone and that he, Allen, and Cabey remained seated, but Ramseur's testimony was stricken after he professed his belief that Goetz would be acquitted regardless of the evidence and eventually refused to answer Slotnick's questions.
+As to whether Goetz had been threatened, Canty testified that he was merely panhandling when he asked Goetz for $5.
+Ramseur testified that Canty approached Goetz alone and that he, Allen, and Cabey remained seated, but Ramseur's testimony was stricken after he professed his belief that Goetz would be acquitted regardless of the evidence and eventually refused to answer Slotnick's questions.
 Neither Goetz nor Cabey testified, and Allen took the Fifth Amendment.
 Amanda Gilbert, a witness, testified that Cabey, after being shot, told her, "I didn't do anything.
 He shot me for nothing," but her testimony was stricken as hearsay.
-The defense called Officer Smith, who testified as to Canty's alleged remarks that the group was going to rob Goetz.
+The defense called police officer Peter Smith, who testified that, after he arrived on the scene, Canty had told him that the group was planning to rob Goetz.
 On cross examination, the prosecution pointed out that Smith had failed to report the statement to his superiors or to a reporter when giving a television interview.